Re1K4/LuaAutomation/README.md

 # Name
-LuaGameBot
+LuaAutomation

 ## Overview
-This is a template for Lua code for gamebot that works with Ankulua apps.
+This is a template for automated Lua code that works with the Ankulua app on Android.

 ## Requirement
 The Ankulua app only supports Android.